-You may be able to get this benefit if you haven’t remarried after the Veteran’s death, if the deceased Veteran didn’t receive a dishonorable discharge, and if the Veteran’s service meets at least one of the requirements listed below.
+You may be eligible for this benefit if you haven’t remarried after the Veteran’s death, and if the deceased Veteran didn’t receive a dishonorable discharge and their service meets at least one of these requirements.

-Entered active duty on or before September 7, 1980, and served at least 90 days on active military service, with at least 1 day during a wartime period, or
+The Veteran entered active duty on or before September 7, 1980, and served at least 90 days on active military service, with at least 1 day during a covered wartime period, or

-Entered active duty after September 7, 1980, and served at least 24 months or the full period for which you were called or ordered to active duty (with some exceptions), with at least 1 day during a wartime period or
+The Veteran entered active duty after September 7, 1980, and served at least 24 months or the full period for which they were called or ordered to active duty (with some exceptions), with at least 1 day during a covered wartime period or

 And this must be true for you:

 Your yearly family income and net worth meet certain limits set by Congress.
 Your net worth equals the value of everything you own (except your house, your car, and most home furnishings), minus any debt you owe.